Sumerbrander/Data-Science-./README.md

 # Data-Science #
-## This Repository is a collection of some of my data science related projects ##
+## This Repository is a collection of some of my data science  projects ##
 For easy access, I have grouped each report into a folder that contains the ipynb file and its dataset.